 Although generally considered a wet country, Scotland can be vulnerable to periods of dry weather, which can result in pressure upon the environment and water users in some areas.
-In addition, climate change is likely to bring uncertainty and, with a projected decrease in summer rainfall, may exert pressure in areas that have not yet experienced water scarcity.
+In addition, climate change is likely to bring uncertainty and may exert pressure in areas that have not yet experienced water scarcity.

 The report above will always be the most recent.
-Previous reports for 2018 are also available to view.
+Previous reports are also available to view.

 Remember that all abstractors must record abstraction volumes, including nil return.
 The Data Returns Form is available on our website.